What are bark scorpions?

 Bark scorpions are one of the most dangerous species of scorpions living in the United States.
 Their venom is potent enough to trigger serious allergic reactions.
 A reaction to bark scorpion venom can be lethal, especially in young kids, small pets, or the elderly.

-If you ever suspect that a bark scorpion has bitten you or a family member, it is always best to seek medical attention to manage the symptoms appropriately.
+If you ever suspect that a bark scorpion has stung you or a family member, it is always best to seek medical attention to manage the symptoms appropriately.

 Why do I have a bark scorpion problem?